(Diet Review) The Engine 2 Diet Oil-Free Diet: Stricter Than Vegan?

 Vitamin B12 can be an issue as with any vegan diet, but followers are encouraged to consume some fortified foods or supplements.

 Some of the recommendations are more fear than fact.
 This one is huge, since I feel as though the diet is far too drastic.
 Oils aren’t going to kill you.
 You can eat fats and live a healthy, long life.
 There’s nothing to fear, especially if you’re consuming fats from whole foods.

 Refined sugars are no different to the body than maple syrup, agave (higher in fructose that HFCS, BTW), and molasses.
 So there’s that.

 If you lose weight on Engine 2, it’s most certainly because you’ll be consuming more whole foods and fewer calories.
 Hey, that’s the reason why you lose weight on any eating plan: fewer calories.
 And restricting to this extent can cause rebound overeating and may trigger orthorexia.

-As far as heart health, I see a lot of pluses, but also the minuses: no good fats, less enjoyment and more stress about meals (in particular when you need to eat out).
+As far as heart health, I see a lot of pluses, but also the minuses: an oil-free diet means no good fats, less enjoyment and more stress about meals (in particular when you need to eat out).

 Engine 2 has some good points, but no salad dressing and limited avocado makes me want to cry.